fbef0102/Game-Private_Plugin/Tutorial_教學區/English/Game/L4D2/8+_Survivors_In_Coop/README.md

 * [Survivor Rescue Closet](https://forums.alliedmods.net/showthread.php?t=340659): Allows a single rescue entity to rescue all eligible survivors.

-* [8 Player Modified Talker](https://steamcommunity.com/sharedfiles/filedetails/?id=2462741269): Gives reactions to both l4d1 and 2 survivors
+* (L4D2) [8 Player Modified Talker](https://steamcommunity.com/sharedfiles/filedetails/?id=2462741269): Gives reactions to both l4d1 and 2 survivors
+* (L4D1) [L4D Modified Talker](https://www.gamemaps.com/details/3863): The L4D Modified Talker is an addon which improves the survivor's conversation.
+It includes many exclusive dialogues, unused survivor's speeches and every survivor has more than 15 kinds of laughter now

-* [[L4D2] Force L4D2 survivor arms, names, icons](https://forums.alliedmods.net/showthread.php?t=345947): Force L4D2 arms, names, and icons for everyone that joins.
+* (L4D2) [Force L4D2 survivor arms, names, icons](https://forums.alliedmods.net/showthread.php?t=345947): Force L4D2 arms, names, and icons for everyone that joins.
      * Can't guarantee that everyone will be able to get this fix
+     * Remove if it doesn't work

 - - - -
 ## Fun